-Collecting, analyzing, and utilizing IT ticket and contact data can be difficult for IT teams.
-IT teams get pulled in many directions between maintaining systems, supporting users, and other strategic projects.
-Yet, this data remains critical to fulfilling IT roles and responsibilities.
+Collecting, analyzing, and utilizing IT ticket and contact data can be difficult.
+IT teams may not prioritize leveraging data when they focus on maintaining systems, supporting users, and completing other strategic projects.

+However, it’s important to remember that proper data analysis remains critical to maintaining a smooth, efficient and strategically sound service desk strategy.
 This is especially true when partnering with a managed IT service desk provider.
-IT teams need to receive reports that provide insights into their environment, users, and potential issues on the horizon.
+IT teams need to receive reports that provide insights into their environment and users— and any potential issues or risks on the horizon.

 IT Service Desk Reporting

-Measuring KPIs provides the insight that enables IT Management Teams to:
+Service desk KPI reports provides the insight that enables IT management teams to:

 • Balance workloads so highly skilled engineers aren’t spending their days resetting passwords